Assess Office compatibility

 |Deploy Office and continue to monitor your documents and solutions.
 Watch for trends in Office performance and behavior as updated Office solutions are deployed.
 Use your Help Desk resources to troubleshoot issues as they occur for non-business-critical documents and solutions.

-In this article, we'll discuss each phase of the compatibility process and describe how you can use Office telemetry tools to support the process.
+In this article, we'll discuss each phase of the compatibility process and describe how you can use Office Telemetry Dashboard to support the process.

 Phase 1: Discover which Office documents and solutions are being used